adioshun/gitBook_DeepDrive/paper2017-decision-level-fusion.md

 ### 3.2 Object-region proposal generation

 - We perform segmentation of the color-flattened image.
-	- 결However, the initial segmentation results are not satisfactory with respect to the detection of meaningful objects.
+	- 결과가 만족 스럽지 않음 However, the initial segmentation results are not satisfactory with respect to the detection of meaningful objects.

 - Therefore, we perform semantic grouping using a dissimilarity cost function from the pixelvalues of both the color-flattened and original images.